Tutorial Gateway

 SQL Comparison Operators Examples

-The following are the list of SQL Comparison operators with an example of each.
+The following is the list of Comparison operators with an example of each.

-The SQL Equals Operator is the most used comparison operator.
+The SQL Equals Operator is the most used comparison item.
 It will display the records whose column value is exactly equal to the given expression.

-For example, the following SQL comparison operator query will find all the Customers present in the Customers table whose Occupation is exactly equal to Management
+For example, the following comparison operator query will find all the Customers present in the Customers table whose Occupation is exactly equal to Management.

 SELECT [FirstName]